I. Who undertakes redevelopment projects?

 The URA was established under the Urban Renewal Authority Ordinance ( Cap.
 563 of the Laws of Hong Kong) in May 2001 to replace the Land Development Corporation as the statutory body to undertake, encourage, promote and facilitate the regeneration of the older urban areas of Hong Kong.

 III.
-URA-implemented redevelopment projects
+URA-initiated redevelopment projects

 Under the Urban Renewal Authority Ordinance ( Cap.
 563 of the Laws of Hong Kong), the URA may implement a project by way of a development project or a development scheme.